MohamedSameh410/AI-driven-furniture-recommendation/README.md

   <img src="images/Screenshot.jpg" alt="Screenshot" width="320" height="620">
 </div>

-This project is a chatbot for furniture recommendation using multi-agents.
+**This project is a chatbot for furniture recommendation using multi-agents.
 It integrates multiple AI technologies to provide an intelligent and interactive experience for users.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+The recommendation system works through both text and image inputs, allowing users to describe their preferences or upload images to receive personalized furniture suggestions.**

 ### Built With
 [![FastAPI][FastAPI-badge]][FastAPI-url]